-Flat bones (Ossa plana) are thin and broad surfaces. have They composed of two layers of compact bone tissue enclosing between them a variable quantity of cancellous bone (called in the skull bones Diploe with inner and outer table).
+Flat bones (Ossa plana) are thin and have broad surfaces.
+Thev are composed of two layers of compact bone tissue enclosing between them a variable quantity of cancellous bone (called in the skull bones Diploe with inner and outer table).
 The Diploe can be locally absorbed and become pneumatic in some skull bones, forming inner bone cavities filled with air (Sinus).
 Such pneumatic skull bones are also called Ossa pneumatici.
-The flat bones are Os coxae (the hip Scapula (shoulder blade), Sternum (breastbone), Costae (ribs), and some skull bones (Os frontale, Os occipitale, Os parietale...).
+The flat bones are Os coxae (the hip bone).
+Scapula (shoulder blade), Sternum (breastbone), Costae (ribs), and some skull bones (Os frontale, Os occipitale, Os parietale...).